PinXian53/intellij-call-graph/README.md

 Generate Cypher queries to import method relationships into a Neo4j graph database for rich visual analysis and graph-based querying.

 ### ⚙️ Simple to Use
-In the <b>Project View</b>, select the folder or file you want to analyze, right-click, and choose <b>"Export Method Relations"</b>.
+In the <b>Project View</b>, select the folder or file you want to analyze, right-click, and choose <b>"Export Code Trace"</b>.
 Then, select your preferred output format.

 ## Output Format Examples
 The plugin supports exporting method relationships in two formats: CSV and Cypher.